exercism/go/gotools/README.md

 ## Examples

 - Check if all `go.mod` files of exercises in the `../exercises` folder have the default version specified in the `config.json` file:
-  - `gotools check`
+  - `gotools gomod`
 - Check if all `go.mod` files of exercises in the `exercises` folder have the `1.26` Go version:
-  - `gotools check --goversion 1.26 --exercises ./exercises`
+  - `gotools gomod --goversion 1.26 --exercises ./exercises`
 - Update all `go.mod` files of exercises in the `exercises` folder have the `1.26` Go version:
-  - `gotools --update check --goversion 1.26 --exercises ./exercises`
+  - `gotools --update gomod --goversion 1.26 --exercises ./exercises`
 - Update all `go.mod` files, using a config file to specify the versions of exercises:
-  - `gotools --update check --config a_dir/config.json --exercises ./exercises`
+  - `gotools --update gomod --config a_dir/config.json --exercises ./exercises`